Idaho Kinship Placement: What Relatives Need to Know

 The child also receives Idaho Medicaid coverage for all medical, dental, and behavioral health needs.

-Grandparents raising grandchildren who don't pursue the full foster care license may also be eligible for assistance through the Kinship Support Program or TANF (Temporary Assistance for Needy Families).
-These programs have different eligibility rules than foster care board rates and may be an option if the full licensing process isn't pursued.
+Grandparents raising grandchildren who don't pursue the full foster care license should ask DHW about any kinship or public-assistance programs for which they may qualify.
+These programs have different eligibility rules than foster care board rates.

 The Difference Between Kinship Foster Care and Kinship Adoption